What the CMS Interoperability and Patient Access Final Rule Means for Payers

 - Provider names, addresses, phone numbers, and specialties

-- For MA plans that offer part D (prescriptions) must include pharmacy directory data, including the pharmacy name, address, phone number, number of pharmacies in the network, and mix (specifically the type of pharmacy, such as “retail pharmacy”)
+- MA plans that offer part D (prescriptions) and Medicaid plans must include pharmacy directory data, including the pharmacy name, address, phone number, number of pharmacies in the network, and mix (specifically the type of pharmacy, such as “retail pharmacy”)

 APIs must be compliant with standards (HL7® FHIR® – Fast Healthcare Interoperability Resources 4.0.1) published in the companion ONC final rule.

-The rule also requires payers to support beneficiaries in coordinating their own care via payer to payer care coordination by January 1, 2022 using the United States Core Data for Interoperability (USCDI) data standard.
+The rule also requires payers to support beneficiaries in coordinating their own care via payer to payer data exchange by January 1, 2022 using the United States Core Data for Interoperability (USCDI) data standard.